ethereumjs/ethereumjs-monorepo/README.md

 ```

 ### `events`
 All events are instances of [async-eventemmiter](https://www.npmjs.com/package/async-eventemitter).
-If an event handler has an arity of 2 the VM will pause until the callback is called
+If an event handler has an arity of 2 the VM will pause until the callback is called, otherwise the VM will treat the event handler as a synchronous function.

 #### `step`
 The `step` event is given an `Object` and callback.
 The `Object` has the following properties.